 - Obliterated Serial Number on Firearm

 - Unlawful Distribution or Trafficking of Firearms

 - Explosive Device Offenses

-If you have been charged with firearms or weapons offense and need representation, contact the RI defense attorneys at Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with firearms or weapons offense and need representation, contact the RI gun defense lawyer John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.